All | Math | Science/Technology | Extracurricular | Humanities/Social Sciences | Art/Music | Language Arts | Foreign Languages

 Prerequisites: None

-Design, build, and program a robotic warrior which can battle other robots in the class on a tabletop arena.
-Each week, students will improve their robots though the addition of new sensors and components will program their creations to withstand different battle attacks.
+Design, build, and program an explorer robot to navigate newly discovered, unmapped ancient tomb.
+Each week, students will improve their robots though the addition of new sensors and components and will program their devices to navigate a maze and collect treasure.

 Students will use the brand new LEGO Education Spike Prime robotics sets.
 They will build with motors, wheels/axles, gears, levers, and special components.
 Students will have to install touch, sound, color, and infrared sensors while also learning to program sequences and commands that use input/output devices for controlled movements and precise turns.
 Using the drag-and-drop Spike Prime coding menu, students will learn to program their robots while experimenting with key concepts such as fixed values, variables, loops, and logic constructs.